 The sinks in your bathroom and kitchen are connected to the water supply system at your home.
 Essentially, both of them work in a highly similar way.
-The primary difference is the bathroom sink is only attached to a drain and faucet, while the kitchen sink is typically connected to more fixtures, like a dishwasher, garbage disposal, and water filter.
+The primary difference is the bathroom sink is only attached to a drain assembly and faucet, while the kitchen sink is typically connected to more fixtures, like a dishwasher, garbage disposal, and water filter.

 Drain pipes are an extremely important component for both, and the article below will walk you through the guides on how to install sink drain pipe for kitchen and bathroom sink.